BrettBlox/movie-search/README.md

 known how it worked.
 Definitely something I would like to learn more about.

-Both contexts export a custom hook called use[ContextName] which exports all of the data and functions being passed to the parent providor.
+Both contexts export a custom hook called use[ContextName] which exports all of the data and functions being passed to the parent provider and throws a useful error message should I try to use this context outside of it's provider.
 I like this becuase I can very easily get the values that I need from this custom hook such as `const { colors, breakpoints } = useTheme()`.
-I have been using this pattern regularly on professional projects and first was introduced to it from Kent C.
-Dodds in one of his state management blog posts.
+I have been using this pattern regularly on professional projects and first was introduced to it from Kent C. Dodds in one of his state management blog posts.

 ### ENV Vars and CONSTANTS File